Chromeilion/DiscordMovies/README.md

 Python 3.8 is the only officially supported version, however it'll probably run fine on other versions.

 There are a few ways to specify what the program should do.
 I recommend running ```python DiscordMovies.py --help``` to see the options.
 All options can also be set as environment variables.
-Take a look at template.env to see what variables can be set.
+Take a look at env.example to see what variables can be set.

 # Contributing
 Anybody is welcome to contribute.
 Simply fork the repo and make a pull request.